 A RETURN just issued by the Board of Education brings together a large amount of information as to the award of scholarships by County Councils in England.
-The scholar-ships are divided into three classes, viz.
+The scholarships are divided into three classes, viz.
 (1) junior scholarships intended to enable pupils in elementary schools to proceed to secondary schools; (2) intermediate scholarships, usually in continuation of junior scholarships, and tenable at secondary schools or technical colleges; (3) major or senior scholarships, comprising also those awarded in various special subjects.
 It appears from the Return that of the 4678 winners of junior scholarships specified, 4231 were in attendance at an elementary school, and 447 at a secondary or other school.
 Of the 519 winners of intermediate scholarships, 307 had previously held junior scholarships The number of major scholarships awarded by the County Councils for general proficiency is 360, in addition to which 188 are awarded for agricultural subjects, 43 for horticultural subjects, and 150 for mining.
-These scholar. ships vary considerably in value, but generally they are of larger amount than those of the other classes, and some of them enable students to proceed to institutions of University rank.
-Particulars are given in the Return of all the County Council scholarships awarded in England in the three financial years ending on March 31, 1899, and also of the occupations of the parents of the winners 31, 1399, and also of the occupations of the parents of the winners of the scholarships.
+These scholarships vary considerably in value, but generally they are of larger amount than those of the other classes, and some of them enable students to proceed to institutions of University rank.
+Particulars are given in the Return of all the County Council scholarships awarded in England in the three financial years ending on March 31, 1899, and also of the occupations of the parents of the winners of the scholarships.
 We see from this that the children of "professional and general" parents head the list of scholarship winners, and are followed by those of "clerks, agents and warehousemen," and then by children whose parents follow "building trades."
-It is evident, however, that the relative abilities of the children of parents of the different classes cannot be actioned from the parints of the children is the without be estimated from the positions of the children in the list without knowing the proportional numbers of each class in the population.
+It is evident, however, that the relative abilities of the children of parents of the different classes cannot be estimated from the positions of the children in the list without knowing the proportional numbers of each class in the popula-